Pete Rose: Retirement as a player

-On November 11, 1986, Rose was dropped from the Reds' 40-man roster to make room for pitcher Pat Pacillo, and he unofficially retired as a player.
-Rose finished his career with a number of Major League and National League records that have lasted for many years.
-Rose, always proud of his ability to hit .300 or better in 15 of his 24 playing seasons, had a lifetime .303 batting average.
+On November 11, 1986, Rose was dropped from the Reds' forty-man roster to make room for pitcher Pat Pacillo, and he unofficially retired as a player.
+Rose finished his career with a number of MLB and NL records that have lasted for many years.
+Rose, always proud of his ability to hit .300 or better in fifteen of his twenty-four playing seasons, had a lifetime .303 batting average.

+Career overall

+Statistics and achievements

+Note: All-time MLB leader in category is in bold.